matthewcordaro/music-synthesizer-for-android/README.md

   - Integrated Eclipse Building

-    Edit `android/.externalToolBuilders/NDK Builder.launch` to make sure that `ATTR\_LOCATION` points to a valid location for the ndk-build binary.
+    Edit `$SYNTH_PATH/android/.externalToolBuilders/NDK Builder.launch` to make sure that `ATTR\_LOCATION` points to a valid location for the ndk-build binary.
 Example:

         ${HOME}/install/android-ndk-{VERSION}/ndk-build

-_NOTE:_ If you run into any errors, try `ndk-build clean` then `ndk-build` before searching for a fix.
+_Tip:_ If you run into any errors, try `ndk-build clean` then `ndk-build` before searching for a fix.

 ## Make the Environment Variables Persistent ##
 You will probably want to add the `SYNTH_PATH` & `PROTO_PATH` environment variables to the OS so life is easier after a reboot.
 (You may want to include both the NDK and SDK Tools on your `PATH` as well.)